openstack/ironic-specs/specs/approved/ipxe-swift-tempurls.rst

 a Swift tempurl for the ramdisk and kernel (deploy or image) that the node will boot as part of the config generation.

-This blueprint also proposes adding a boolean configuration option under the ``ipxe`` group called ``use_swift``.
+This also proposes adding a boolean configuration option under the ``ipxe`` group called ``use_swift``.
 If True this will tell iPXE to not cache the images in the disk and generate the Swift tempurl for the ramdisk and kernel, if False, iPXE will continue to cache the images